-- STEP 1.
-Obtain application form from the back of this catalog or from the Registrar Room M-147. - STEP 2.
-Texas laws require immunizations for all students enrolled in institutions of higher learning.
-Instructions for parents and students and form may be obtained in the back of this catalog or from the Registrar Room M-147. - STEP 3.
-Present completed forms to Registrar. - STEP 4.
-Arrange for previous school records to be sent direct to the Registrar.
+- STEP 1 Obtain application form from the Registrar Room M-147. - STEP 2 Texas laws require immunizations for all students enrolled in institutions of higher learning.
+Instructions for students and form may be obtained from the Registrar - Room M-147. - STEP 3 Present completed forms to Registrar. - STEP 4 Arrange for previous school records to be sent direct to the Registrar.
 Records brought by students in person are not acceptable.
-Transfer students must provide transcripts of all prior college work. - STEP 5.
-Arrange to take the American College Test (ACT) and have results sent direct to Registrar.
-CAUTION: ACT scores determine course requirements in English, Reading, Mathematics and Biology.
-(Refer to Departments). - STEP 6.
-Reading proficiency is required of all students.
-Students who do not have satisfactory scores in Social Science (Reading Test:

-above 12) will be required to take Reading Improvement (Communications 032).

-STEP 7.
-Arrange counseling interview prior to formal registration.
+Transfer students must provide transcripts of all prior college work. - STEP 5 Arrange to take the American College Test (ACT) and have results sent direct to Registrar, CAUTION: ACT scores determine course requirements in English, Reading, Mathematics and Biology.
+(Refer to Departments). - STEP 6 Reading proficiency is required of all students.
+Students who do not have satisfactory scores in Social Science (Reading Test above 12) will be required to take Reading Improvement (Communications 032). - STEP 7 Arrange counseling interview prior to formal registration.